 If your organization is a neighborhood/ community center that provides free programming to the public and you are interested long-term outdoor education engagement connect with us through our Get Outside!
 Program.

-Until further notice, our staff will wear masks when working with youth at all times (in and out of doors).
+Until further notice, our staff wear masks when working with youth at all times (in and out of doors).
 Parents and guardians can decide whether or not they want their child to be masked.